lennart-maack/GANs-Pytorch/README.md

 ## Train_StyleGAN2
-- for more in depth information about training options refer to StyleGAN2/train.py line 416 - line 455
+For more in depth information about training options refer to StyleGAN2/train.py line 416 - line 455

 ### Train basic StyleGAN2

+Needed Training Options
 ```
---data: Where to save your
+--data: Repository containing the dataset with the structure explained in [Dataset](##dataset)
 --outdir: Where to save your results (including sample imgs, logs etc.)
 --cfg: set the config (cfg) to stylegan2 to use a basic stylegan2 without DiffAugment
 --cond: conditional GAN, True or False